Event of the mubahala: Significance in Shi'a Islam

 That Muhammad was accompanied to the mubahala by the above four is also the Shi'a view, and Shia sources are unanimous that the term 'our sons' (أَبْنَآءَنَا) in the verse of mubahala refers to Hasan and Husayn, the term 'our women' (نِسَآءَنَا) therein refers to Fatima, and that the term 'ourselves' (أَنفُسَنَا) is a reference to Muhammad and 'Ali.
 By contrast, most reports presented by the Sunni exegete al-Tabari are silent about the matter, whereas some other Sunni authors agree with the Shia reports.

 The verse of mubahala is often cited by Shi'a scholars to support their claims concerning the prerogatives of the ahl al-kisa.
 In particular, if the word 'ourselves' in the verse is a reference to 'Ali and Muhammad, as Shi'a authors argue, then the former naturally enjoys a similar authority as the latter.
 Likewise, the Shi'a exegete Muhammad Husayn Tabataba'i contends that the participation of these four, to the exclusion of other Muslims, necessitates their partnership with Muhammad in his prophetic claims, for otherwise there could have been no negative consequence to their participation as the verse of mubahala targets only the liars.

 Eid of the mubahala

-Eid of the mubahala (عِيْد ٱلْمُبَاهَلَة) is the Shi'a commemoration of the prophet Muhammad's mubahala with the Christians of Najran, celebrated annually on 21, or 24 Dhu al-Hijja of the Islamic calendar, although the date in the Gregorian calendar varies from year to year because the former calendar is lunar and the latter is solar.
-The equivalent Gregorian date to 24 Dhu al-Hijja is shown below for a few years.
+Eid of the mubahala (عِيْد ٱلْمُبَاهَلَة) is the Shi'a commemoration of the prophet Muhammad's mubahala with the Christians of Najran, celebrated annually on 21, or 24 Dhu'l-Hijja of the Islamic calendar, although the date in the Gregorian calendar varies from year to year because the former calendar is lunar and the latter is solar.
+The equivalent Gregorian date to 24 Dhu'l-Hijja is shown below for a few years.